phpfui/InstaDoc/README.md

 # PHPFUI\InstaDoc Library [![Build Status](https://travis-ci.org/phpfui/InstaDoc.png?branch=master)](https://travis-ci.org/phpfui/InstaDoc)

-## A quick and easy way to add documention to your project
+## A quick and easy way to add documentation to your PHP project

 We all document our code with PHP [DocBlocks](https://en.wikipedia.org/wiki/PHPDoc) but we never seem to actually generate the documentation and add it to our project.
 Why?
 It simply takes too much time (over a minute), so we put it off till later, and later never comes.